hph/wings/README.md

 The latest Mac release is available for download [here](https://github.com/hph/wings/releases).
-Note that releases are built infrequently and that You can also [build the app](https://github.com/hph/wings#building-for-production) yourself.
+Note that releases are built infrequently and that you can also [build the app](https://github.com/hph/wings#building-for-production) yourself.

 ## Usage